CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 ````
 The command downloads the image from Twitter, renames the image file to give it a PowerShell extension, then executes the script.

+To start the script using Linux, just enter this command within a terminal: *$ pwsh jpws_img.jpg* (There is no need to change the file extension with Linux).

 ```bash